-This isn't necessarily a reason for concern.
-For most teens, there are plenty of good things about social media.
-But there are also many potential dangers and things that you want your kids to avoid.
-Kids don't always make the smartest choices when they post something to a site like Facebook or YouTube, and sometimes this can lead to problems.
+There are plenty of good things about social media — but also many potential dangers and things that you want your kids and teens to avoid.
+They don't always make the smartest choices when they post something to a site like Facebook or YouTube, and sometimes this can lead to problems.

 So it's important for parents to teach their kids how to use social media wisely.

 Social media can help kids: